 Closing Date: November 24, 2017

-This information is intended solely for the purpose of seeking public comment.
+This information is intended solely for the purpose of seeking public comment (October 16 - November 24, 2017).
 Directive No. 1R3, Counselling in Insolvency Matters, remains in effect.

 Please note that the OSB may publish some or all of the comments received and may summarize in public documents the input provided.
-Therefore, in making a submission, please clearly indicate your name, whether you are an LIT, and if applicable, the organization you represent in making the submission.
-Please provide submissions electronically in PDF format, to facilitate posting.
+Therefore, in making a submission, it was requested that the respondent’s name be clearly indicated, as well as whether the respondent is an LIT, and if applicable, the organization represented by the respondent in making the submission.
+Submissions were to be provided electronically in PDF format, to facilitate posting.

-In order to ensure transparency, and support appropriate consideration of comments received, individuals or organizations who wish their comments to be considered as originating from persons who perform counselling duties on behalf of an LIT are requested to ensure that they have included, by copy, the relevant LIT(s) on their submission.
+In order to ensure transparency, and support appropriate consideration of comments received, individuals or organizations who wished their comments to be considered as originating from persons who perform counselling duties on behalf of an LIT were asked to ensure to include, by copy, the relevant LIT(s) on their submission.

-In order to respect privacy and confidentiality, when providing your submission please also advise whether you:
+In order to respect privacy and confidentiality, when providing a submission, respondents were asked to advise whether they:

-- consent to the disclosure of your submission in whole or in part;
+- consented to the disclosure of their submission in whole or in part;

-- request that your identity and any personal identifiers be removed prior to publication; and/or,
+- requested that their identity and any personal identifiers be removed prior to publication; and,

 How to comment

-The OSB is inviting written submissions with commentary on any element of the proposed Phase I amendments, as described in the following documents:
+The OSB invited written submissions with commentary on any element of the proposed Phase I amendments, as described in the following documents: